Wind-WindKids/winding/samples/sophieandwind/winter.md

 --
 sim_level_flight: page, portrait-oriented, image
 --
-@image:
 Sophie in the pilot chair.
-Two monitors show the eGull’s panel instruments; a projection on the wall glows with a sunny valley.
+Two monitors show the eGull's panel instruments; a projection on the wall glows with a sunny valley.
-The dragon’s voice fills the headset, warm and deliberate: “Let’s begin with level flight.”
+The dragon's voice fills the headset, warm and deliberate:
+"Let's begin with level flight."

 Wind sits beside her, watching.

 --
+sim_crash: page, text, centered
+--
+The next evening, dragon's voice now familiar: "Let's practice turns at minimum airspeed."
+She trimmed the eGull and entered a slow turn to the left, her lips tight, trying to fly as slow as she could.
+"Sophie, you are flying too slow."
+The horizon tilted.
+The stall warning beeped.
+The dragon's voice, calm but firm: "I have control."
+But Sophie's hands stayed frozen on the stick, knuckles white.
+"Let go!"
+Wind said urgently.
+"Dragon needs to fly!"
+The beeping grew louder.
+The horizon spun.
+Sophie pulled harder, trying to fix it.
+Everything was rotating backwards now, faster and faster.
+The dragon's voice, still calm but urgent: "Sophie, push the stick forward.
+Now."
+But her hands wouldn't move.
+The little eGull spiraled down, spinning, until— The screen went black.
+Silence.
+The scene on the screen changed to eGull, now broken stuck, on top of the trees of a steep hill.
+"What have you done to my dragon?", Wind teased.
+"Sophie, we are going to learn stalls, but not today," Dragon said.
+"Today is for learning to turn level, at minimum airspeed, constant bank, and in balance."
+--
 sim_dragon_save: page, text, centered
 --
+Next attempt.
+Same slow flight turn to the left.
+Same warning beep.
-“Sophie, you are flying too slow.”
+"Sophie, you are flying too slow."
-— The horizon tilts, stall warning beeps.
-The dragon’s voice is calm but firm: “I have control.”
+The dragon's voice: "I have control."
+This time, Sophie's hand relaxed on the stick, "You have the control".

-On the screen, ghostly dragon wings overlay the eGull, leveling it out.
+On the screen, ghostly dragon wings overlaid the eGull.
+The horizon steadied.
+The beeping stopped.
-A beat later: “You have control.”

-“Sophie, we are going to learn stalls, but not today.
-Today is for learning to fly straight and level, at a constant airspeed, constant altitude, in a constant direction, and in balance.”
+The valley returned, peaceful and level.
+"Good," Dragon said.
+"We are at the level flight again.
+You can have the control."
+Sophie took the stick again, lighter this time.
+"What if I mess up again?"
+"Then you will say three words: 'You have control.'
+And I will fly."
+"Always?"
+"Almost always.
+Sometimes I may need your help."
+Dragon said.
+Wind smiled.

 --
 taxi_training: spread, landscape-oriented